- Introduction to CPA Requirements

 The experience requirements for obtaining a CPA license are determined by each state's board of accountancy.

 Prior to 2006, if someone had successfully passed the CPA Exam the odds were great that the person could easily find a job that provided the required professional accounting experience.
-Since 2006, finding an accounting position that provided the required experience is far more challenging.
+Since 2006, finding an accounting position that provided the required experience may be more challenging.

 To learn more about the experience requirements in your state, use the links in the following section.Back to Top